also known as: Patakos (HU), Packaňovo (CZ), Patskanevo (RU)

 Other spellings/names for Patskan'ovo are Patkanyócz, Patkanjovce, Patskan'ove, Patskaniovo, Paczkanyova and Packanyovo.

-Patskan'ovo is located about 14 miles NW of Mukacheve (Munkács), 9 miles ESE of Uzhhorod (Ungvár).
+located about fourteen miles northwest of Mukacheve (Munkács), nine miles east-southeast of Uzhhorod (Ungvár).

 Jews probably settled in Patskan'ovo early in the 19th century.